nnnnathann/promise-task-pool/README.md

 Task Pool
 ======

-Sit by the pool and relax knowing that your tasks won't go over the limit!
+Sit by the pool and relax knowing that your tasks won't go into the deep end!

 ```
 pnpm i -S promise-task-pool